Skip to main content

 In 1991, musician Pam Reynolds accurately described surgical instruments and procedures during a hypothermic cardiac standstill in which she was clinically brain-dead, making her case the most scrutinized veridical near-death experience in the medical literature.

-In August 1991, Pam Reynolds Lowery underwent a 'standstill' operation at the Barrow Neurological Institute to remove a giant basilar artery aneurysm.
+In August 1991, Pam Reynolds Lowery underwent a "standstill" operation at the Barrow Neurological Institute to remove a giant basilar artery aneurysm.
 Surgeon Robert Spetzler pioneered the procedure: the patient's body was cooled to 60°F, the heartbeat stopped, blood was drained from the brain, and the EEG went flat.
-Reynolds was, by every clinical measure, temporarily dead.
+By every clinical measure, Reynolds was temporarily dead.

 When she was revived, Reynolds reported floating above the operating table and observing specific details: a bone saw that looked like an electric toothbrush, an unusual drill-bit design, and hearing a conversation about the blood vessels being too small.
 Spetzler's team confirmed these observations were medically accurate.